-(In these endeavours we’re improving quickly in terms of knowledge and technology, while the environment changes slower.)
+(In these endeavors we’re improving quickly in terms of knowledge and technology, while the environment changes slower.)

 The same water doesn’t cross your foot.
 The world is always changing.
 What used to be a tailwind is now a headwind and vice versa.

-We can excuse ignorance, when we only have limited understanding, but we cannot excuse ineptitude.
-Failures when the knowledge exists and we act contrary to it, become hard to forgive.
-This is important in the context of organizations because we tend to forgive someone who makes a ‘mistake’ for the first time but punish the person who makes the same ‘mistake’ again.
+We can excuse ignorance when we only have limited understanding, but we cannot excuse ineptitude.
+Failures when the knowledge exists, and we act contrary to it, become hard to forgive.
+This is important in the context of organizations because we tend to forgive someone who makes a ‘mistake’ for the first time but punishes the person who makes the same ‘mistake’ again.
 This is a form of artificial selection.